nestharus/mcp-to-skills/docs/development-setup.md

 Step 3: Create and Activate the Virtual Environment

-This creates a local .venv directory and activates it.
+This creates a local `.venv` directory for WSL/CLI workflows and, optionally, a `.venv2` directory for Windows-hosted IDEs, as described in ADR 0003 and `AGENTS.md`.

-# 1. Create the virtual environment
+# 1. Create the primary virtual environment (WSL/CLI)
 uv venv

-# 2. Activate it
+# 2. Activate it (WSL/Linux/macOS)
-# Linux/macOS
 source .venv/bin/activate

-# Windows (Powershell)
-.venv\Scripts\Activate.ps1
+On Windows, if you are working directly in a PowerShell or CMD shell (not WSL) and prefer a separate environment, you can create `.venv2` instead and activate it there:

-# Windows (CMD)
+# Optional: create a Windows IDE virtual environment
-.venv\Scripts\activate.bat
+uv venv .venv2

+# Activate .venv2 (Windows PowerShell)
+.venv2\Scripts\Activate.ps1

+# Activate .venv2 (Windows CMD)
+.venv2\Scripts\activate.bat

-You should see (.venv) at the start of your shell prompt.
+You should see the environment name (for example, `(.venv)` or `(.venv2)`) at the start of your shell prompt.
+Both environments are intentional and supported; use `.venv` for WSL/CLI `uv run ...` workflows and `.venv2` for Windows-hosted IDEs, per ADR 0003.

 Step 4: Install All Dependencies